rydal05/rydal05/README.md

 </p>

 # About Me
 Hi, I'm Ryan.
 I have a special interests in predominantly nerdy things.
 I enjoy programming in a variety of areas, most notably C/C++ and Python.
+I also really like red pandas.

 # Current Projects
 - [SuruScraper](https://github.com/rydal05/SuruScraper) | Homelab hosted propreitary database & wishlist notification system for suruga-ya.com and suruga-ya.jp.